Skip to content

 --dry-runPreview changes without modifying filesOff

-5. Removes legacy AGENTS.md blocks from previous installations
+4. Cleans up legacy AGENTS.md blocks from previous installs

 The installer searches for the workspace in this order: